 Authored by Stephen M. Kohn, Partner at Kohn, Kohn & Colapinto LLP, with the assistance of Michael D. Kohn, David K. Colapinto and Mary Jane Wilmoth.
-The report was produced pro bono on behalf of the National Whistleblower Center and the National Whistleblower Legal Defense and Education Fund. © 2014 National Whistleblower Legal Defense and Education Fund.
+The report was produced pro bono on behalf of the National Whistleblower Center and the National Whistleblower Legal Defense and Education Fund. © 2015 National Whistleblower Legal Defense and Education Fund.
 Permission to reprint is granted provided that full credit is given to the authors.
-For additional information please email: contact@whistleblowers.org Special thanks for the contributions of the following law clerks that provided instrumental assistance to this project: Katherine Chapman and Paul Lyons.
-Cover art by Katherine Chapman.
+For additional information please email: international@whistleblowers.org Special thanks for the contributions of the following law clerks that provided instrumental assistance to this project: Katherine Chapman and Paul Lyons.